salus-ryan/ollama-fork/README.md

 ## 🧠 New Features: Hidden States & Braiding

+### **Why This Matters**
+This is the **first fork of Ollama to expose hidden states** for latent braiding experiments.
+While other LLM servers focus on text generation, we unlock the internal representations that make reasoning possible—enabling unprecedented multi-model fusion at the mathematical level.

 This fork extends Ollama with cutting-edge capabilities for accessing and fusing transformer hidden states:

 ### **Hidden States Capture**